-Supplementary table S2 - General linearized model showing correlation between fitness effect and the change in various genomic features caused by recoding.
+Supplementary table S2 - General linearized models showing correlation between fitness effect and the change in various genomic features caused by recoding.
 See materials and methods for details on how the values were calculated.
-Changes to the indices were calculated by taking the absolute number of the recoded gene over the wildtype gene.
+Change was calculated as the difference between the recoded gene and the wildtype gene over the wildtype gene.
+This normalization allowed comparisons between different genes that can have very different wildtype values.
+Since CPB and COUSIN have values spanning 0, we applied a constant numerical offset before calculating change.
 Only deoptimized constructs were used in the model.
-In contrast to fig. 6, all genes were used in this model.
+In contrast to fig. 6, all genes (including C and J) were used in this model.